Progressive Supranuclear Palsy (PSP)

 • Symbol-Based AAC:

-- For individuals with cognitive impairments affecting literacy, symbol-based systems like Picture Communication Symbols (PCS)
+- Symbol-based systems like Picture Communication Symbols (PCS) for cognitive impairments affecting literacy.

-• Dynamic display devices that can grow with the user’s needs.
+- Dynamic display devices that adapt with the user's needs.

 References